rmoralespp/flask_typed_routes/docs/query.md

 This would allow you to re-use the model in multiple places and also to declare validations and metadata for all the parameters at once.

+!!! note
+  `Query` field is only used to declare the query parameters in the function signature, in Pydantic models, you can use the Pydantic's `Field` class to declare constraints and metadata.

 ```python
 import typing as t